common name: house fly

 The more commonly used control measures for house flies are sanitation, use of traps, and insecticides, but in some instances integrated fly control has been implemented.
 The use of biological control in fly management is still at a relatively early stage.

 Sanitation or cultural control.
 Good sanitation is the basic step in any fly management program.
 Food and materials on which the flies can lay eggs must be removed, destroyed as a breeding medium, or isolated from the egg-laying adult.
 Since the house fly can complete its life cycle in as little as seven days, removal of wet manure at least twice a week is necessary to break the breeding cycle.
 Wet straw should not be allowed to pile up in or near buildings.
 Since straw is one of the best fly breeding materials, it is not recommended as bedding.
-Spilled feed should not be allowed to accumulate but should be cleaned up two times a week.
-Ordinarily, fly control from 1 to 2 km around a municipality prevents prevents house fly infestations.
+Spilled feed should not be allowed to accumulate.
+Ordinarily, fly control from 1 to 2 km around a municipality prevents house fly infestations.

 Killing adult flies may reduce the infestation, but elimination of breeding areas is necessary for good management.
 Garbage cans and dumpsters should have tight-fitting lids and be cleaned regularly.
 Dry garbage and trash should be placed in plastic garbage bags and sealed up.
 All garbage receptacles should be located as far from building entrances as possible.

-For control at waste disposal sites, refuse should be deposited onto the same area as inorganic wastes to deteriorate the capacity of breeding resources, or the disposed refuse should be covered with soil or other inorganic wastes (15 cm thickness) on every weekend or every other weekend.
+For control at waste disposal sites, refuse should be deposited onto the same area as inorganic wastes to deteriorate the capacity of breeding resources, or the disposed refuse should be covered with inorganic wastes (15 cm thickness).

 In agricultural areas, manure can be scattered over fields so that it quickly dries and becomes unsuitable for egg and larval survival.
 Composting of manure can be effective if the compost is properly maintained, including regular turning.
 Manure can also be liquefied and stored in lagoons anaerobically, though at some point the solids need to be separated.